-- d) We plan and train together so we are ready to respond. - e) We share guidance from experts with local medical professionals. - f) We educate the community about Ebola.
+- a) We plan and train together so we are ready to respond. - b) We share guidance from experts with local medical professionals. - c) We educate the community about Ebola.

-TOPIC: EBOLA VIRUS DISEASE - WHO IS MOST AT RISK
+TOPIC: EBOLA VIRUS DISEASE - PEOPLE MOST AT RISK

 QUESTION: WHO IS MOST AT RISK OF GETTING EBOLA?